-A piece of heaven on earth, Bhutan is truly amazing.
-Bhutan in November is a great way to explore this country isolated from the rest of the world till the mid-20th century in order to conserve its natural and cultural heritages that have stepped into modernization.
-Bhutan is walking towards development with culture in one hand and globalization in another.
-Bhutan is one of the safest countries in the world which has accepted modernity on their own terms.
-Although being an expensive destination, it is a good bargain.
+Bhutan is one of the safest countries to travel in the world which has accepted modernity on its own terms.
+It is a country where environmental protection and cultural preservation go hand in hand.
+Although being an expensive destination, the country has much more to offer for its visitors.
 It is one of the only places where myths and legends are written as history and children in school formally learn about the manifestation of great Buddhist teachers and their incarnation.

-It is the last Buddhist country where Buddhism is not just a religion but the way of life of people.
-Most dzongs were built in the 17th century as fortresses to ward off invading Tibetan armies and they have evolved today as a cultural symbol.
+It is the only Buddhist country where Buddhism is not just a religion but the way of life of its people.
+Most of the dzongs here were built in the 17th century as fortresses to ward off invading Tibetan armies which have now evolved as a cultural symbol.
 This is the Land of Thunder Dragon led by the King of Bhutan His Royal Highness Jigme Khesar Namgyel Wangchuck whose father abdicated the throne in his favor.

-Bhutan is not just a spiritual hub or a religious center.
-It also has many scenic landscapes meant to be on your Instagram wall.
-The festivals and celebration add few colors to the Bhutanese lives.
+Bhutan is not just a spiritual land or a religious center.
+It also has many scenic landscapes that are Instagrammable and picture-worthy.
+Hiking, trekking in forests and Himalayas and bird watching through a chain of national parks is another part of the Bhutan Tour.
+The Bhutanese festivals and celebrations also add colors to the Bhutanese culture and traditions.
 Bhutan’s vivid blue sky and visibility of stars at night are perhaps unmatched in Asia.

 Weather and Climate in Bhutan during November